Professor of Computer Science, Yale University

 Welcome to my home page!
 I am interested in doing research on programming languages, formal methods, operating systems, and computer security.
 I am an advocate of certified software.
 I believe that certified programming with mechanized proofs is the most promising approach toward building truly dependable software and taking control of the rapidly growing complexity in future computer systems.

 I lead the FLINT group at Yale.
-Together with my OS colleagues, we are interested in building novel certified system software.
-Our work spans many fields, ranging from programming language design, realistic OS kernel hacking, formal semantics and logics, compiler development, proof engineering and automation, to solving difficult problems related to all aspects of concurrency and distributed computing.
+We are interested in building novel certified system software.
+Our work spans many fields, ranging from programming language design, realistic OS kernel hacking, formal semantics and logics, compiler development, and proof engineering, to solving difficult problems related to all aspects of concurrency and distributed computing.

 I am looking for new PostDocs and PhD students.
 Feel free to contact me if you have interests in or around my research areas, are creative and highly motivated, and have strong technical skills.